commercetools/commercetools-jvm-sdk/README.md

 @Nonnull public Money getTotalPrice()
 ````

-**Important:** Any getters that don't have a `Nonnull` annotation can return null!
+**Important:** Any getters that are not annotated with `Nonnull` can return null.

 #### Collections

-Collections (lists, sets) returned by the SDK are never null.
-For extra clarity, all collection fields are also annotated
+Methods returning collections (lists, sets) never return null.
+Just for extra clarity, all collection fields are also
-using `Nonnull`:
+annotated with `Nonnull`:

 ````java
 /** Categories this product is in. */